Judge Joan E. Donoghue

 George Washington University School of Law (2005): Adjunct Professor, Public International Law.

-United States Department of State2000-2001: Deputy Legal Adviser: oversight of bilateral law enforcement co-operation; Implementation of legislation on foreign assistance and economic sanctions; Supervision of international economic issues, including legal aspects of bilateral investment treaty (BIT) negotiation and formulation of model BIT provisions.
+United States Department of State: 2000-2001: Deputy Legal Adviser: oversight of bilateral law enforcement co-operation; supervision of international economic issues, including international investment law and economic sanctions.

-1994-1999: Assistant Legal Adviser for Economic and Business Affairs: legal adviser in negotiation of understandings with the European Community regarding United States economic sanctions and conflicts of jurisdiction; Litigation regarding United States state and local sanctions (Crosby v.
-National Foreign Trade Council, United States Supreme Court); Legal adviser and supervisor in investment negotiations (bilateral investment treaties and Organization for Economic Cooperation and Development (OECD) Multilateral Agreement on Investment); Legal advice regarding OECD Anti-Corruption Convention; Formulation of United States positions in NAFTA investor-state cases (Loewen Group, Methanex); Legal adviser in bilateral aviation negotiations.
+1994-1999: Assistant Legal Adviser for Economic and Business Affairs: legal adviser in negotiation of understandings with the European Community regarding United States economic sanctions and conflicts of jurisdiction; Litigation regarding sub-federal sanctions; Legal adviser and supervisor in investment negotiations (bilateral and Organization for Economic Cooperation and Development (OECD); Legal advice regarding OECD Anti-Corruption Convention; Formulation of United States positions in NAFTA investor-state cases; Legal adviser in bilateral aviation negotiations.

-1993-1994: Assistant Legal Adviser for African Affairs: legal advice on the transition to democracy in South Africa, including work with United States Congress to revise federal law and work with United States states to repeal state sanctions; Advice on international humanitarian law, including on the establishment of the International Criminal Tribunal for Rwanda; Advice on recognition and state succession.
+1993-1994: Assistant Legal Adviser for African Affairs: legal advice on the transition to democracy in South Africa, including work with United States Congress to revise federal law; Advice related to establishment of the International Criminal Tribunal for Rwanda; Advice on recognition and state succession.

 Georgetown University Law Center (1991): Adjunct Professor, Foreign Relations Law.